piotrpl/CarND-Advanced-Lane-Lines/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Add a counter to reset the search every X times (Note that the counter gets reset if the line is detected again before reaching five.)
+Add checkes for lines parallel, curvature etc.